danilobjr/dotfiles/README.md

 Visual Studio Code.

-- `CC` - Open selected object in Code.
+- `ecc` - Open selected file in Code.
-- `CN` - Prompt shell command line to type a new file and open it in Code.
+- `ecn` - Prompt shell command line to type a new file and open it in Code.
-- `CD` - Open current directory in Code.
+- `ecd` - Open current directory in Code.

 Vim.

-- `VV` - Open selected object in Vim.
+- `evv` - Open selected file in Vim.
-- `VN` - Prompt shell command line to type a new file and open it in Vim.
+- `evn` - Prompt shell command line to type a new file and open it in Vim.
-- `VD` - Open current directory in Vim.
+- `evd` - Open current directory in Vim.

 #### Ranger - Zip and Unzip